IvanYuliyanov/cookery/README.md

 # cookery
+Simple application which give you cookery receipts in a different categories.
+You can choose the best for you and see detailed ingradients.

-Project with MVVM architecture, which inlude the folowing android architecure components:
+The project using MVVM architecture, which inlude the folowing android architecure components:
 * ViewModel
 * LiveData
 * DataBinding